marcpage/libernet/README.md

 /              | No            | Index app
 /api           | No            | [API](#api) for javascript apps to perform operations.
 /app           | No            | Configuration app.
 Chooses and configures apps, which are [bundles](#bundle-description) mapped to root paths.
 /data          | Yes           | Data is stored here at the address /data/sha256/{hash} and bundles can be accessed via /data/sha256/{hash}/aes256/{key}/relative/path/file.html.
-PUT is supported on /data/sha256/{hash}
+PUT is supported on /data/sha256/{hash}. /data/sha256/{hash}/aes256/{key} returns the raw contents decrypted. /data/sha256/{hash}/aes256/{key}/ (note appended slash) gets the default file from the bundle.
 /data/like     | Yes           | ["similar to" search](#data-matching) /data/like/sha256/{hash} will return a list of [hashes similar to {hash}](#similar-to-results).
 Supports PUT requests to send search results in response to [Requests](#requests).
 /data/requests | Yes           | [Requests](#requests) that this node has pending.
 Supports PUT for connecting node's requests.
 /mail          | No            | [Messages](#messages) app